 We use Tieteen Tietotekniikkakeskus Oy (CSC) to carry out technical maintenance and development.
 CSC acts as a processor of personal data on behalf of Findata.

 In addition, the data recipient who has obtained the ready-made dataset on the basis of the data permit retains the data for a specified period of time.
-The controller of this processing is the data recipient.

-Transfer and disclosure of personal data to non-EU or EEA countries
+Transfer and disclosure of personal data to non-EU or EEA countries or to international organisations

 If the data recipient as the controller wishes to enable the processing of their data from outside the EU and EEA, they must apply to Findata for permission to allow the processing.
 If we grant permission, the controller must ensure that the material is transferred in accordance with Chapter V of the GDPR, when applicable.